ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 To answer this question, we calculated the difference between the actual goals scored by a team and their expected goals (xG) for each match in the World Cup 2022 dataset.
 We then grouped the data by the result (win or loss) and calculated the average difference in goals for each group.

-Our analysis revealed that winning teams tend to outperform their expected goals (xG) more often than losing teams.
+My analysis revealed that winning teams tend to outperform their expected goals (xG) more often than losing teams.
 On average, winning teams scored 0.19 more goals than their xG, while losing teams scored 0.05 less goals than their xG.
 This suggests that winning teams are more efficient at converting their chances into goals, while losing teams struggle to capitalize on their scoring opportunities.

 We also found that the correlation between xG and actual goals was stronger for winning teams than for losing teams.
 The correlation coefficient for winning teams was 0.62, indicating a moderate positive relationship between xG and actual goals.
 The correlation coefficient for losing teams was 0.44, indicating a weaker positive relationship.

-Overall, our analysis suggests that there is a difference in the relationship between xG and actual goals for winning and losing teams.
+Overall, my analysis suggests that there is a difference in the relationship between xG and actual goals for winning and losing teams.
 Winning teams tend to be more efficient at converting their chances into goals, while losing teams struggle to capitalize on their scoring opportunities.

 Analyzing xG vs actual goals for winning and losing teams: We can plot the relationship between xG and actual goals scored for winning and losing teams separately to see if there are any noticeable differences.
 We can use a scatter plot with xG on the x-axis and actual goals scored on the y-axis.
-We can color-code the points based on whether the team won or lost.<br>
+We can color-code the points based on whether the team won or lost.
+This is performed and displayed below as shown in Figure 1.<br>